-- The liabilities of the Norfolk Pension Fund attributable to the Group are included in the Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc., and projections of earnings for current employees. - Liabilities are discounted to their value at current prices, using a discount rate of 4.3% (based on the indicative rate of return on high quality corporate bonds). - The assets of the Norfolk Pension Fund attributable to the Group are included in Balance Sheet at their fair value: - Quoted securities current bid price - Unquoted securities professional estimate
+- The liabilities of the Norfolk Pension Fund attributable to the Group are included in the Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc., and projections of earnings for current employees.

+- Liabilities are discounted to their value at current prices, using a discount rate of 3.3% for the PCC and 3.2% for the CC (based on the indicative rate of return on high quality corporate bonds).
+The differing rates are due to the financial assumptions of the weighted average duration of the 2 employers.

+- The assets of the Norfolk Pension Fund attributable to the Group are included in Balance Sheet at their fair value:

+- Quoted securities current bid price

+- Unquoted securities professional estimate

-- Unitised securities current bid price - Property market value.
+- Unitised securities current bid price

+- Property market value.